 You should also do your own tests to find out whether you would be comfortable running or walking in that neighborhood in the evening.
 How does being in that neighborhood make you feel?
-If you are comfortable during the day and night, then your future tenants will be comfortable too.
+If you are comfortable during the day and night, then your future tenants should be comfortable, too.

 Research an area – you should look at a map if you want to see how close the apartment complex is to schools, public transport, and shopping areas.
 Are there bike lanes and smooth sidewalks that make it easier for people to ride their bikes and walk?